ZinoBr/StaPLR_missing_in_multiple_views/README.md

 Note that before personal use of the R syntaxes and shell scripts, both must be adjusted and the required R packages downloaded to the cluster computing environment.
 The required modifications include the following parts:

-  - Source code for use of functions and other R objects (e.g., 'source("/home/.../MVS.R")') -->  Assign the correct folder and file name containing the needed function or object
+  - Source code for use of functions and other R objects (e.g., 'source("/home/.../MVS.R")') ->  Assign the correct folder and file name containing the needed function or object

-  - File name for saving the results --> assign the correct repository
+  - File name for saving the results -> assign the correct repository

-  - batch scripts --> Check if assigned memory is sufficient.
+  - shell scripts -> Check if assigned memory is sufficient.
 If not, increase slightly and try again.

 ### Files